-You see, there’s a principle in cyber security that says that the fewer access areas you have, the better.
-This makes sense really, because what you want to do is limit the opportunities bad actors have to attack.
+You see, there’s a principle in cybersecurity that says that the fewer access areas you have, the better.
+This makes sense when you think about it, because what you want to do is limit the opportunities bad actors have to attack.

 The more doors you add to your home, the more likely it is you’ll forget to lock one of them.

-This is one of the main problems with cloud-based app security, because the first step in the process is typically for you to upload an application container (APK or AAB for Android, and IPA for iOS) to the cloud.
+This is one of the main problems with cloud-based app security in our opinion.
+Because the first step in the process is typically for you to upload an application container (APK or AAB for Android, and IPA for iOS) to the cloud.
 But as this application container makes its way from your computer to the cloud, it’s highly vulnerable.
 You can’t be sure that it won’t be altered or tampered with in some way before it arrives.

 On its journey to the cloud, the application container might be intercepted.
 It could fall victim to a man-in-the-middle attack.
 Hackers might even manipulate it in order to carry out a phishing attack.